Mental Health Negligence

 Choose a Lawyer who Specializes in Psychological Negligence

-McNamara Goldsmith P.C. is Arizona's top psychological malpractice law firm.
+McNamara Law Firm PLLC is Arizona's top psychological malpractice law firm.
 We specialize in litigating these complex cases.
 We bring compassion and integrity to every case we handle.
 We understand the trauma your family has experienced and we will do everything we can to hold negligent health care providers accountable.
 Contact our law offices today for a free consultation to see how we can help you.
 Call 520-624-0126 or reach us by completing the online contact form.